Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Tax Strategy To Maximize After-Tax Cash

-Strategic tax planning during fundraising can preserve hundreds of thousands of dollars.
+Strategic tax planning during fundraising, including integrated tax services, can preserve hundreds of thousands of dollars.
 At Bennett Financials, we approach tax planning as a growth tool—structuring entities, timing revenue recognition, and optimizing deductions to keep maximum capital available for reinvestment.
 While traditional approaches might save $30,000 on a $100,000 tax bill, our method targets $200,000 in savings by proactively structuring businesses for tax efficiency.

 Reporting Suite for Business Startups

-Investors expect monthly financial reporting that includes income statements, balance sheets, cash flow statements, and KPI dashboards tailored to your business model.
-Your fractional CFO sets up reporting systems that generate materials efficiently, often using QuickBooks or Xero integrated with business intelligence platforms.
+Investors expect monthly financial reporting built from accurate financial statements, including income statements, balance sheets, cash flow statements, and KPI dashboards tailored to your business model.
+Your fractional CFO sets up reporting systems that generate materials efficiently, often using QuickBooks or Xero integrated with business intelligence platforms, and these systems support the company’s financial health after the fundraise as reporting expectations increase.
 Integrated bookkeeping services are essential for maintaining accurate records and supporting efficient financial reporting.
 This infrastructure becomes increasingly valuable post-fundraise when board members expect regular updates.

 How To Evaluate Fractional CFO Track-Records